Robin Hood's Death: Manuscript history

 There are two different versions of Death: the fragmentary Percy Folio version dating from the 17th century ("A"), and a version from The English Archer c.
 1767, published in 1786 ("B").
+The older manuscript was recovered and published by Bishop Percy in the 1700s, around the same time as the publication of the B version.
 The original title is unknown; a scribe in the Percy Folio document titled it "Robin Hoode his Death", while later versions tended to use "Robin Hood's Death."
 Half a page of each leaf has been torn away, so only 27 stanzas survive of a probable 50-something total.